molangning/PySocks-NG/README.md

 Major changes will be made to the project in order to improve usability.
 Try not to use this until I am done with my improvements.
 However, if you need to use this fork, Just beware of the future breakages down the road.

 Oh, and about everything is untested until I can do up tests.
+I'm going to try and fix the PySocks-NG server so this project is semi abandoned for now

 -----------------